 6 days / 5 nights

-- Wander through some of the oldest forest with King Billy pines as much as 2000 years old.
+- Wander through some of the oldest forests with King Billy pines as much as 2000 years old

 A few more reasons why you've gotta go:

 Hike up out of thick Eucalypt forest and onto plains with uninterrupted views of mountainous dolerite spires.